First product achieved at commercial reference site.

-Since that time, Velocys has been supporting the EPC contractor in leading the planning for and execution of the commissioning, start-up and operation of the plant.
+Velocys has supported the EPC contractor in leading the planning for and execution of the commissioning, start-up and operation of the plant.
 The Company has provided, under contract, an operability review, operating procedures and commissioning management.

 Under a secondment agreement with ENVIA, Velocys’ team of experienced GTL operations managers, operators and engineers were deployed on site in Oklahoma City during the second half of 2016.
-This Velocys operations team, which is serving under the ENVIA Plant Manager, has brought essential support to the ENVIA team through commissioning, start-up and early stage operations.
-The Velocys team brings a wealth of operational GTL plant expertise including commissioning and plant performance optimisation, drawing on experience gained at a number of large scale commercial GTL projects as well as from the Velocys pilot plant.
+This Velocys operations team, which served under the ENVIA Plant Manager, brought essential support to the ENVIA team through commissioning, start-up and early stage operations.
+The Velocys team brought a wealth of operational GTL plant expertise including commissioning and plant performance optimisation, drawing on experience gained at a number of large scale commercial GTL projects as well as from the Velocys pilot plant.
 A small number of key Velocys staff are being seconded to ENVIA over a longer transition period and the wider Velocys team remains available to support ENVIA operations, as needed.

 First Fischer-Tropsch product was produced at the plant in February 2017.
 The fuels produced at the plant are expected to qualify under the Renewable Fuels Standard (RFS) and generate tradeable credits in the form of Renewable Identification Numbers (RINs).

 Neville Hargreaves discusses the significance of ENVIA Energy's project in "Setting the stage for the future of smaller scale GTL" – Gas Processing (Aug-2015).